-This seminar course combines field studies of our local ecosystems with student-led explorations of pressing environmental issues including climate change, public land management and stewardship, environmental justice, and the cumulative impacts of individual choices.

-First, we will develop a scientific understanding of the biodiversity of our campus woods and surrounding forests and waters.
-As we learn about the structure and function of healthy ecosystems, and how they came to be, we will begin to consider the role humans play in shaping nature.
-By examining the Southern Appalachian region for local examples of global patterns, we will actively strive to appreciate and make sense of the complexity of the ecological, social, economic, political, and personal webs that surround present-day environmental discussions and decision making.
+This seminar course centers around student-led explorations of pressing environmental issues including climate change, public land management and stewardship, environmental justice, and the cumulative impacts of individual choices.
+In this course, we will begin to consider the role humans play in shaping nature.
+By examining the Southern Appalachian region for local examples of global patterns, we actively strive to appreciate and make sense of the complexity of the ecological, social, economic, political, and personal webs that surround present-day environmental discussions and decision making.

-We will use Robin Wall Kimmerer's nonfiction book Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants as a springboard for discussion, and we will draw from supplementary texts, current events, documentaries, speakers, and field trips in order to consider multiple perspectives at varying scales.
+We will use Robin Wall Kimmerer's nonfiction book Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants as a springboard for discussion.
+Additionally, we will draw from supplementary texts, current events, documentaries, speakers, and field trips in order to consider multiple perspectives at varying scales.
 Ultimately, this course will be a space for developing a scientific understanding of the complex issues at hand while simultaneously empowering students to re-examine their relationship with nature and respond to the challenges we currently face, finding solutions in the space between turning off the lights and voting.